CaptainTron/golang-restapi/README.md

 ## Recruitment Management System
+This is REST Server for (RMS) Recruitment Management System, built with Standard Golang.
+### Features: -
-- Postgres as a database
+- Postgres as a database.
-- Use of Standard Library
+- Use of Standard approach with Interfaces, struct, and methods.
-- Best Approach towards designing the API
+- Best Approach towards designing the API.
-- Scalable
+- Scalable.
-- With DockerFile
+- DockerFile included.